Starring Amelia Foxton, Chiara Gizzi, and Stephen Hunter

 Highway to Hell, 1989 cassette re-release, Albert Productions.
 Originally released in 1979.
 Scan by Discogs.com

 In fact, years later I bought Lies: hardly terrible but obviously at the inferior end of the GNR catalogue.
 Lady steered me right.
-Whoever she was—I remember a polite twenty-something, maybe even a teenager, just doing her job—she set me on a musical highway I’d still be cruising thirty-odd years later.
+I remember a polite twenty-something, maybe even a teenager, just doing her job.
+Whoever she was, she can’t know that she set me on a musical highway I’d still be cruising thirty-odd years later.

 Having heard little of AC/DC on the radio at that age, and never watching music videos, I was left to explore the band alone.
 At the time I couldn’t have told you which songs from Highway to Hell were the singles.
 I gradually expanded my collection of tapes at a rate pocket- or birthday-money would permit.
 That wasn’t fast, so each album got played through over and over, really devoured and digested.
 This is still how I prefer to listen to the band today: album by album.
 Some may like Spotify to curate a dessert of hits but I still prefer the full-course meal.